A poor young boy growing up on an American Indian reservation decides to attend an all-white school and change his destiny.

 Having suffered abuse and sadness for most of her life, a young child searches for a better life.

 Miranda is a typical teenage girl with typical teenage problems — her stepmother, school, boys — but when a meteor bumps the moon out of its orbit, her world is literally changed forever.
 Told in diary form, we follow Miranda’s struggle to survive in this new world, and watch her learn to cherish the love of her family and friends.
+You can also check out this title as eAudio on Overdrive/Libby, as eBook on Overdrive/Libby or as eBook on Hoopla.

 A pilot is stranded in the desert where he meets a Little Prince, fallen to earth from a faraway land.
 They become friends and speak of many things.